-- 279. During their seizure, Plaintiffs Rezkalla, Hogg, and Wood were not free to leave.
+- 284. During their seizure, Plaintiffs Rezkalla, Hogg, and Wood were not free to leave.
 In fact, Defendant Gafford had seized Plaintiff Wood's camera, requiring Plaintiff Wood to accompany him to the police command trailer in order to recover his personal property, which was expensive and contained video footage that he intended to use as part of his Christian missionary and journalistic work.
-Moreover, Plaintiffs Wood, Rezkalla, and Hogg knew that Ms. Mayel had been arrested, charged, and thrown in jail for not immediately obeying the unlawful order of Defendant Kapanowski.
-Therefore, when Plaintiffs were surrounded and ordered to accompany Defendant police officers to the police command trailer, they understood that they had no choice but to comply with the unlawful order.
-In fact, the official police report of this incident admits that Plaintiffs were in fact "detained" by Defendant police officers. - 280.
+Moreover, Plaintiffs Wood, Rezkalla, and Hogg knew that Plaintiff Mayel had been arrested, charged, and thrown in jail for not immediately obeying the unlawful order of Defendant Kapanowski.
+Therefore, when Plaintiffs were surrounded and ordered to accompany Defendant police officers to the police command trailer, they understood that they had no choice but to comply with the unlawful order. - 285.
 Upon their release from the police command trailer, which was within the Arab Festival, Plaintiff Wood asked the City police officers if there were any restriction on videotaping at the festival, and they told him that there were no such restrictions.
-Indeed, they did not tell him that he was required to go to the Free Speech Zone in order to videotape at the festival. - 281.
+Indeed, they did not tell him that he was required to go to the Free Speech Zone in order to videotape at the festival. - 286.
 Still confused as to why he had been arrested two days prior, Plaintiff Wood asked the City police officers where he could get a copy of the festival rules.
-They directed him to the AACC booth. - 282.
+They directed him to the AACC booth. - 287.
 After being assured by City police officers that there were no restrictions on the use of video cameras at the Arab Festival, Plaintiffs Wood, Rezkalla, and Hogg briefly remained within the festival to continue videotaping.
 Plaintiff Wood went to the AACC booth and requested a copy of the festival rules, but was told that they didn't have any copies.